Electric Insights

 Advanced DIY Tools

-Configure synthetic predictor variables, build models, and create custom simulations.
+Build and auto-select models, configure synthetic predictor variables, and create custom simulations.

 How to Use This Tool